 When it comes to blood work, nurses sometimes have similar responsibilities to phlebotomists.
 They can draw blood directly from patients, and label it appropriately before sending it to the lab for testing.

 However, that is mostly where the similarities between the two positions end.
-The big difference between nurses and phlebotomists is the amount of responsibilities that they have.
+The big difference between nurses and phlebotomists is the number of responsibilities.
 Nurses can do a much wider range of tasks than a phlebotomist – drawing blood is just one of them.

 Becoming an RN requires quite a bit of study.
 This is due to the advanced responsibilities and expectations involved.
 At the very minimum, most nurses are required to take two years of schooling.
 If you wish to obtain a Bachelor’s Degree of Science in nursing, you’ll need to attend a four-year college and complete the required coursework.